nikhilasrani/blog/src/pages/post_2_2019-02-27/index.md

 date: "Feb 27 2019"
 title: "Portfolio v2.0 with React and Gatsby (with in-site blog functionality!)"
 author: "Nikhil Asrani"
+contentpreview: "The first portfolio I made was made following some basic HTML and CSS tutorials.
+It did look good but the problem was that it was very simple, something that everyone could make.
+I had now reached a skill-level in React where I feel like I could utilise some creativity and put in some personalised effort into my site. "
 ---

 As an aspiring front-end web developer, It is important that I have a unique/memorable portfolio as it would be the first impression I would be creating on potential clients/companies.

 The first portfolio I made was made following some basic HTML and CSS tutorials.
 It did look good but the problem was that it was very simple, something that everyone could make.
-I had now reached a skill-level in React where I feel like I could utilisesome creativity and put in some personalised effort into my site.
-This portfolio v2.0 is a result of some of the skills I haveacquired so far.
+I had now reached a skill-level in React where I feel like I could utilise some creativity and put in some personalised effort into my site.
+This portfolio v2.0 is a result of some of the skills I have acquired so far.

 ### What frameworks/libraries did I use?